GRACE AND THE NEW COVENANT

 Trust in the Lord Jesus for salvation rather than in the Law of Moses.

-And Paul chose Silas, and departed, being recommended by the brethren unto the grace of God.
+but Paul chose Silas and departed, being commended by the brethren to the grace of God.
 (Acts 15:40)

 Presence and blessing of God.

-And when he was disposed to pass into Achaia, the brethren wrote, exhorting the disciples to receive him: who, when he was come, helped them much which had believed through grace: (Acts 18:27)
+And when he desired to cross to Achaia, the brethren wrote, exhorting the disciples to receive him; and when he arrived, he greatly helped those who had believed through grace; (Acts 18:27)

 Trust in the Lord Jesus for salvation rather than in the ministry of John the Baptist.

-But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God.
+But none of these things move me; nor do I count my life dear to myself, so that I may finish my race with joy, and the ministry which I received from the Lord Jesus, to testify to the gospel of the grace of God.
 (Acts 20:24)